Quo Vadis (band): Defiant Imagination (2004)

-Although the album was released on November 4, 2004, Defiant Imagination was written much earlier.
-By 2002, the song structures had been finalized and the drums were recorded in September 2002, and the bass in August 2003 at Wildsound Studios with Pierre Rémillard as the sound engineer.
+Although released on November 4, 2004, Defiant Imagination was written earlier.
+By 2002, the song structures were finalized and the drums recorded in September 2002, and the bass in August 2003 at Wildsound Studios with Pierre Rémillard as sound engineer.
 Cellos were recorded in October 2003 by POJPOWJ.
 The guitars were recorded sporadically between September 2002 and January 2004 and the choir and the vocals were recorded in January 2004.
 By May 2004, the entire album had been mixed by Jim Morris and mastered by Bernard Belley between June and September 2004.

-Because the drums were recorded prior to the guitars, Bart had to write his guitar riffs so that they would complement the drums and not vice versa.
-Bart elaborated, "Following the September sessions I went back to work out the harmonies and write a whole new set of guitars trying to see them from a different point of view.
+Because the drums were recorded prior to the guitars, Frydrychowicz had to write his guitar riffs so that they would complement the drums and not vice versa.
+Frydrychowicz elaborated, "Following the September sessions I went back to work out the harmonies and write a whole new set of guitars trying to see them from a different point of view.
 The main challenge was to stay within the parameters of the drums – either that or we would have to re-record them again.
 So I had to be very creative to make the songs interesting without introducing new sections or tempo changes.
 This is why there are so many harmonies and counter melodies.
 It was challenging – often I would just jam to the recorded tracks for a long time trying to find a different vibe then that already recorded... this is best apparent on To the Bitter End or Tunnel Effect.
 If you listen to both guitars, they're doing widely different things yet compli [sic] each other really well."

 The title of the album was initially "To the Bitter End" as the band intended to "record, or mix, or master until we're 100% happy and NOT settle for compromises".
-Bart explained that the artwork did not fit with the title so the band thought of a newer title and decided upon Defiant Imagination.
+Frydrychowicz explained that the artwork did not fit with the title so the band thought of a newer title and decided upon Defiant Imagination.